-Capital Bank Home Loans ("CBHL"), formerly known as Church Street Mortgage, originates conventional and government-guaranteed residential mortgage loans on a national basis, for sale into the secondary market and in certain, limited circumstances for our loan portfolio.
+Capital Bank Home Loans ("CBHL") originates conventional and government-guaranteed residential mortgage loans on a national basis, for sale into the secondary market and in certain circumstances for our loan portfolio.
 Loans sold into the secondary market are sold servicing released.
-Loans retained for our portfolio are generally adjustable rate mortgage loans on primary residences within Capital Bank's operating markets to individuals who own businesses where Capital Bank may also pursue a commercial lending relationship and has a vested interest in maintaining the fullest possible control of the lending relationship.
+Our residential loan portfolio aims to retain high-quality, lower risk loans which support the Company's business strategies.
+A portion of the retained residential portfolio is represented by mortgage loans on primary residences within Capital Bank's operating markets to individuals who own businesses where Capital Bank may also pursue a commercial lending relationship and has a vested interest in maintaining the fullest possible control of the lending relationship.

-In 2020, with the drop in interest rates, CBHL experienced heavy refinance origination volume as opposed to purchase origination volume; however, in 2021, management began to refocus on purchase originations in anticipation of a slow-down in the refinance market.
-In 2021, market interest rates increased causing the refinance market to further contract.
-Purchase origination volume was 42.3 percent for the year ended December 31, 2021, compared to 31.9 percent for the year ended December 31, 2020.
+In 2022, as the mortgage refinance market continued to contract in response to increasing market interest rates, CBHL continued to focus on purchase originations.
+Purchase origination volume was 80.6 percent for the year ended December 31, 2022, compared to 42.3 percent for the year ended December 31, 2021.

-Approximately 53.9 percent of CBHL loan originations by volume occur within Capital Bank's operating markets in Maryland, Virginia and Washington, D.C.
-The remainder of originations are national in scope and occur primarily through a consumer direct channel utilizing consumer marketing, including through social media applications.
+Approximately 69.7 percent of CBHL loan originations by volume occur within Capital Bank's operating markets in Maryland, Virginia and Washington, D.C.
+The remainder of originations are national in scope and derive primarily through a consumer direct channel utilizing consumer marketing, including through social media applications.